 In business, we have competition, changing marketing conditions, client delays, limited resources, and a host of other pressures.
 There is always a series of steps between where we are today and the result we want to achieve tomorrow.
-Almost always, one of these steps becomes a choking point that determines the speed at which we complete our goals.
+Almost always, at least one of these steps reveals an obstacle that slows us down.

 Intellectually we know our reaction to any experience is our choice, but that doesn’t mean it’s always easy to control.
 When the voice in our head convinces us that a particular situation is totally bad, our human reaction is to defend ourselves or to immediately try to remedy the situation.
 I have learned that this only causes me to leak more energy and spiral further into the drama of the circumstance.

 Here’s the truth: Things are going to happen that we like and don’t like—it’s called life.

 Both good and not-so good experiences are learning opportunities—sometimes blessings in disguise.